rpless/Fixing-CMD/README.md

 Because its not a real computer until it can run Git.
 So here's a small bit of sadness, a Git install via Chocolatey can't find your home directory correctly.
 I'm working on it.
 So you have to install Git via the installer from [Git SCM](http://git-scm.com/).
-I recommend installing Git to run in the windows command prompt and us as-is for all line endings.
+I recommend installing Git to run in the windows command prompt and use as-is for all line endings.
 One last bit of pain.
 Go into you environment variables add the bin folder in the git directory to the Path.

 ##Bash